hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## API reference

-This payment product can be used with the HiPay Fullservice Gateway API. **[Click here to access the full interactive documentation and live testing tools for the HiPay Fullservice Gateway API](/doc-api/fullservice/gateway/).**
+This payment product can be used with the HiPay Enterprise Gateway API. **[Click here to access the full interactive documentation and live testing tools for the HiPay Enterprise Gateway API](/doc-api/fullservice/gateway/).**

 ## Recurring payment request with client authentication